BODIES – THEIR STRUCTURE AND ACTIVITIES

 Human beings are also experimenting with implanting genetic material of one species of plant or animal into another animal.
 A recent example is the AquAdvantage genetically-modified salmon.

 It is almost twice as large as other salmon, and develops twice as fast.
 Such experimentation is extremely dangerous because a modified species may kill off all of the original species and get out of control.
-This is now occurring with the salmon.

 3. Physical plants.
 Plant or vegetable life includes standard plants and algae, yeasts, bacteria, and fungi.